Skip to page body Home A-Z Government Community

 Larvicides are products used to kill the immature larval stage of the mosquito life cycle.
 These stop mosquitoes from reaching adulthood.
 Larvicides are applied to water or intermittently flooded areas, are are EPA-registered and approved.

-For more information on larvicides, visit: https://www.cdc.gov/mosquitoes/mosquito-control/larvicides.html
+For more information on larvicides, visit: CDC.gov for Larvicides.

 Check out the dropdown menu below to see some of our non-chemical larvicides used!